rpy2/rpy2/doc/source/introduction.rst

 As such, the python method :meth:`add` will result in a concatenation (function `c()` in R), as this is the case for regular python lists.

-Accessing the one value in that vector will have to be stated
+Accessing the one value in that vector has to be stated
 explicitly:

 >>> robjects.r['pi'][0]